D-Kalkan/Custom-Stats-Eco/readme.md

 * Charcoal recipe reduced to 3 logs from 7 and outputs 2 charcoal from 1
 * Tailors can now craft land claim papers for 50 paper and 4 gold wire
 * Expensive server wide research projects overhaul found on the laboratory
+* Reduced Calories from raw food by 90%
+* Reduced raw food spoilage from roughly 5 to 2 days
+* Added a New Fuel Creosote for Steam Trucks that only Mechanics Crafts
+* Added a New Fuel Diesel for Modern Trucks that only Industry Crafts

 ### Changes brought forward from previous season ###